khilnani/gists.cli/README.md

 - `git clone https://github.com/khilnani/gistcommand.git` or download the latest Tag Archive from https://github.com/khilnani/gistcommand
 - Run the installer
-  - `./install.py` with no arguments will install to `/usr/local/bin`
+  - `./install.py` with no arguments will install to `/usr/local/bin`.
-  - `./install.py INSTALL_PATH` to install to a specific directory
+  - `./install.py INSTALL_PATH` to install to a specific directory.

 Usage
 =========